Nick-Lucas/gapstack/packages/light-type/README.md

 Experimental runtime type safety solution with the following goals:

-* Be highly performant at both compile-time and run-time.
+* Typescript first, performant for both code-intelligence and at runtime.
 No compromises just for more flexibility
 * Be 1-1 compatible with typescript types
 * Typescript types should be inferable and have both inputs and outputs
 * Integrate with tools like tRPC